AeliaDev/cazan.js/docs/events/popups.md

 ### ``io.showMsg()``

-Use it when you want to tell to the user an important message, such an announcement or an error, for example.
+Use it when you want to tell to the user an important message, such as an announcement or an error, for example.

 ````js
 await io.showMsg({title: "myGame", msg: 'Unknown error', btnText: "Ok"})